Assistance programs Hamilton County and Chattanooga Tennessee.

-The weatherization programs offered by Tennessee work hand in hand with federal government LIHEAP.
+- The weatherization programs offered by Tennessee work hand in hand with federal government LIHEAP.
 Persons who are applying for assistance or grants through the Low Income Home Energy Assistance Program can also request assistance in having their homes weatherized at the time an application is made for the annual LIHEAP winter heating assistance intake process.
+This makes the form of public benefits that much more effective, as it combines financial aid with free conservation measures.
 So if you qualify for LIHEAP, ask for weatherization as well.

+- Free prescription medication assistance, vouchers, and grants are offered in Hamilton County Tennessee.
 There are even some funds that can be used for the purchase of prescription medications, however funding is limited.
-Click here to find additional ways to get free medications.
+Click here to find additional ways to get free prescription drug medications.

 All of the services listed above are offered by Chattanooga Human Services organization (CHS).
 Call 423 757-5541.

-A local branch, known as the Social Services Ministry in East Lake, will provide assistance and empower families and individuals to work towards long term self-sufficiency by providing emergency utility bill assistance, food boxes and vouchers for groceries, and even rental assistance.
-Nearly 19,000 persons were assisted last year.
-Several other Salvation Army centers are in the Hamilton County region as well.
-Call (423) 698-4484 or click more details.
+There are several locations of the Salvation Army.
+A local branch, known as the Social Services Ministry in East Lake and locations in Chattanooga, will provide assistance and empower families and individuals to work towards long term self-sufficiency.
+They do this by providing emergency utility bill assistance, food boxes and vouchers for groceries, and even rental assistance.

 Catholic Charities - Chattanooga (phone 423.267.1297) runs an emergency and intervention program.
+It is a regional service.
 Receive access to various services and support, including money for paying back rent, energy bills, a homeless shelter, and other form of aid.
 Find additional ways to get rent help.

 Catholic Charities runs several other assistance programs for the region and provides additional services to senior citizens and low income residents.
 The churches and case managers from the organization are committed to helping the poor and unemployed.
 Call them to inquire about food, resources for seniors and immigrants and other financial aid.
-Click here.
+More on Knoxville area Catholic Charities.

 Northside Neighborhood House provides help with emergency needs for utilities, food and prescription medications.
 Low income families can apply.
 They also have an on site thrift store and food pantry.